Joseph Underwood (merchant)

-Moving into seal hunting, despite the decline of the industry, Underwood purchased a 186-ton hunting vessel and partook in whaling and acquiring seal oil.
+Moving into seal hunting, despite the decline of the industry, Underwood purchased a 186-ton vessel he sent sealing and whaling.
 He expanded his fleet, importing pork from Tahiti and cedar and coal from Hunter River, sold seal skin in China, and imported tea from Bengal.
 On the return journey from Bengal he came across a derelict, Seringapatam.
 The United States Navy had captured Seringapatam during the War of 1812, but mutineers and prisoners of war had recaptured her.
 Underwood acted as the crew's agent in claiming salvage from the Court of Vice-Admiralty at Sydney, but the court referred the matter to London.
 Macquarie eventually requested Captain Eber Bunker to sail Seringapatam to England, where she was returned to her owner.
 Underwood's other vessels continued to range across vast trading routes, reaching Batavia and Mauritius by the early 1820s.

 By 1821 Underwood retired from personally undertaking these voyages.
 Instead, he purchased land in the City of Newcastle and Ashfield, New South Wales, to retire to.
 He also bought up various tracts of land and took up dairy farming.
 He was widowed in 1818, though with several children; his second wife, Elizabeth Underwood, survived him.